-Our presentation highlights the powerful partnership which occurs when Dynamic Code is creatively combined with a Dynamic FILENAME Statement, the INDSNAME SET Option, and the CALL EXECUTE Command within 1 SAS Enterprise Guide Base SAS Program Node.
+Our Hands-On Workshop highlights the powerful partnership which occurs when Dynamic Code is creatively combined with a Dynamic FILENAME Statement, Macro Variables, the INDSNAME SET Option, and the CALL EXECUTE Command within 1 SAS Enterprise Guide Base SAS Program Node.
 You will have the exciting opportunity to learn how 1,469 time-consuming Manual Steps are amazingly replaced with only 1 time-saving Dynamic Automated Step.